post thumbnail alt text

 University of Cape Town

-David Kaplan is Professor of Business Government Relations and Professor of Economics at the University of Cape Town.
+David Kaplan is Emeritus Professor of Business Government Relations, School of Economics at the University of Cape Town.
 He has extensive experience in working with the government of South Africa and consulted the World Bank, the African Development Bank, the United Nations Economic Commission for Africa, the United Nations Industrial Development Organization; and Business Leadership South Africa.
 He has BA BComm (UCT), MA (Kent) and DPhil (Sussex).

 Value chains and industrial development in South Africa